Skip to the main content

 • The ability to work with little direction or supervision from others

-Transcriptionists employed in settings other than clinics should enjoy working in a quiet location without a lot of patient contact.
-In a clinic setting, they should have good interpersonal skills.
+Transcriptionists who work in settings other than clinics should enjoy working in a quiet location without much patient contact.
+Those who work in a clinic setting should have good interpersonal skills.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.